The No Kerosene Tour occurred during March, April & May 2023.

-Apart from Journey One, the above routes, whilst covering the same places and people, were changed.
+Apart from Journey One, the above routes, whilst covering most of the same places and people, were changed.

 First Journey